Adult Gerontology Acute Care Nurse Practitioner (AGACNP) - BSN entry

 Financial aid is available.
-To determine eligibility, a student should visit this website and fill out the FAFSA form.
-The financial aid website also has information about loans and scholarships. .
-Students can also visit the College of Nursing scholarship and endowments site for information on scholarships in the College of Nursing.
+To determine eligibility, a student should visit the Financial Aid website and fill out the FAFSA form.
+Students can also visit the College of Nursing scholarship and endowments site for information on scholarships available within the College of Nursing.

 Only a limited number or type of courses can be transferred into the program.
-We do not accept NP foundation (advanced health assessment, advanced pharmacology, advanced pathophysiology, diagnostics) courses or clinical courses as transfers.
 We do not accept any transfer courses that are below a "B".
 There is a process for transferring courses into the University.
-It generally takes 6 months to obtain approval or disapproval for a course transfer.
+It generally takes 6 months to determine if transfer credit is approved.

-Students can generally work part time or on the weekends.
-Clinical courses are very labor intensive and meet during the work week.
-Students will have to make adjustments in their work schedule to meet the academic and clinical demands.
+Students can generally work while completing the post master’s DNP program.
+However, students will have to make adjustments in their work schedule to meet the academic and project demands.

 1601 Greene Street